netdata/netdata/CONTRIBUTING.md

 We already support various [backends](backends), and we intend to support more.
 A "sponsor" for a backend:

--   Suggests ways in which the information in Netdata could best be exposed to the particular backend, to facilitate meaningful presentation.
+-   Suggests ways in which the information in Netdata could best be exposed to the particular endpoint, to facilitate meaningful presentation.
 -   When the implementation passes QA, tests the implementation in production.
 -   Uses the backend in his/her day to day work and provides additional feedback, after the backend is delivered.
 -   Requests additional improvements as things change (e.g. new versions of the backend API are available).